Project Overview

 We are developing a portable multi-sensor system that captures lower-body movement with wearable IMU nodes and converts it into gait metrics clinicians can interpret quickly during rehabilitation sessions.

-5 planned wearable nodes
+5 wearable IMU nodes

-100-200 Hz target IMU sampling range
+100-200 Hz IMU sampling range

-<100 ms target event-to-dashboard latency
+<100 ms event-to-dashboard latency goal

 Problem